-Romans 4:20,21 He staggered not at the promise of God through unbelief; but was strong in faith, giving glory to God; And being fully persuaded that, what he had promised, he was able also to perform.
+Romans 4:20-21 He did not waver at the promise of God through unbelief, but was strengthened in faith, giving glory to God, and being fully convinced that what He had promised He was also able to perform.

 A story is told of Napoleon Bonaparte.
 As he was busy conquering Europe in the 1800's during one of his military campaigns, Napoleon accidentally let the bridle of his horse slip while he was looking through some papers.
 The horse reared itself and the Emperor lost his balance.
 One corporal quickly leaped forward and caught the bridle just in the nick of time, bringing the horse under control and saving Napoleon from what might have been serious injury or even death.
 Napoleon saluted the corporal and said, "Thank you, Captain!"
 "Of what company, Sire?" asked the corporal.
 "Of my guards," replied Napoleon.